keajs/kea-docs/docs/introduction/what-is-kea.md

 to share logic between components, it's wise to evaluate real state management solutions.

 Second, Kea is rather opinionated and wants you to follow some functional programming principles.
-Mainly this means that you should never modify existing state (`array.push(element)`), but must always create new state (`[...array, newElement]`).
+Mainly this means that you should never modify existing state (`state.push(newElement)`), but must always create new state (`[...state, newElement]`).
 Instead of abstracting away these details from the end-user, like some libraries do with [immer](https://immerjs.github.io/immer), Kea embraces this style of writing code.
 I believe the time spent learning a bit of functional programming is absolutely [worth it](http://www.paulgraham.com/avg.html) and will make you into a better programmer